mbeckdev/little-shop/README.md

 ## Future Improvements
 Things to add if I feel like it later:

-Funny descriptions for items on each item page.
+* Funny descriptions for items on each item page.

-Something more than an alert when you click the Checkout button.
+* Something more than an alert when you click the Checkout button.

-Could put the state into localStorage and pull it back out when you come back to the site so that your cart data gets saved.
+* Put the state into localStorage and pull it back out when you come back to the site so that your cart data gets saved.